Ireland is one of my favourite golfing destinations anywhere!

 And the Irish hospitality, music, pubs, sightseeing all make for a wonderful golfing holiday.

-Any such trip MUST include Lahinch which I rate as one of the very best of an elite group of Irish courses....everyone knows Royal County Down, Royal Portrush, Portmarnock, and Ballybunion rate with the best in the world, but in my opinion Lahinch compares favourably with this elite group.
+Any golfing trip to Ireland MUST include Lahinch, which I rate as one of the very best of an elite group of Irish courses....everyone knows Royal County Down, Royal Portrush, Portmarnock, and Ballybunion rate with the best in the world, but in my opinion Lahinch compares favourably with this elite group.

 Sited on the west coast near the renowned Cliffs of Moher, Lahinch is a few hours and a ferry ride north of Ballybunion.